-NAMLE is proud to be a part of the following coalitions and groups.
+NAMLE is proud to be a part of the following coalitions, groups and national initiatives.

 The Council of Communication Associations is an umbrella organization that currently includes six national and international communication associations.
 CCA was created to enhance the mission and facilitate the activities of its member associations, and to promote understanding and advancement of communication as an academic discipline.